opf/openproject/docs/security-and-privacy/processing-of-personal-data/README.md

+---
+sidebar_navigation:
+  title: Processing of personal data
+  priority: 500
+description: Documentation of the data flows of personal data in OpenProject
+keywords: GDPR, data flow, processing personal data, data privacy information
+---
-# Flows of personal data
+# Processing of personal data

-Status of this document: 2023-10-31
+Status of this document: 2023-11-01

 ## Purpose of this document

-This document describes the flows of personal data in the OpenProject software.
-The purpose of this document is to support the data controllers of organizations that are using OpenProject in their own infrastructure to prepare their own data protection documents as required by the GDPR.
+This document outlines how personal data flows through the OpenProject software and aims to assist data controllers in organizations using OpenProject on their own infrastructure in creating GDPR-compliant data protection documentation.

 > **Note:** Customers of the [OpenProject GmbH](https://www.openproject.org/legal/imprint/) that subscribed to the [OpenProject Enterprise Edition Cloud](https://www.openproject.org/enterprise-edition/) (a software-as-a-service) please check the following legal documents:
 >